tohojo/bufferbloat-net/content/codel/wiki/CakeRecipes.md

 ```
 tc qdisc replace dev eth0 root cake docsis ack-filter nat bandwidth 150mbit
 ```
-* dev is the device, eth0 in this case
+* _dev_ is the device, eth0 in this case
-* root means this is the "top" qdisc
+* _root_ means this is the "top" qdisc
-* docsis says tune for a cable-tv uplink: cable TV follows the _docsis_ standards
+* _docsis_ says tune for a cable-tv uplink: cable TV follows the docsis standards
-* The ack-filter skips sending redundant acknowlegements
+* _ack-filter_ skips sending redundant acknowlegements
-* nat tells cake network address translation is happening on _this_ machine, not a separate router
+* _nat_ tells cake network address translation is happening on _this_ machine, not a separate router.
-* bandwidth is the downbound bandwidth of your link, often taken from DSLReport's speed test
+* _bandwidth_ is the down-bound bandwidth of your link, often taken from DSLReport's speed test